 - Signaling your commitment to funding groups that you intend to develop the technology.

-Standstill Agreements typically last 9-12 months, during which you will work with the UIRF to sign a License Agreement, which gives you the right to further develop your technology.
-In addition, the Standstill period gives you time to develop a business strategy and identify available lab or office space, as needed.
+Option agreements typically last until your company has recruited a business manager who will work with the UIRF to negotiate and sign a License agreement, which gives you the right to further develop your technology.
+In addition, the option period gives you time to develop a business strategy and identify available lab or office space, as needed.

 Meet your Mentors

 Finding mentors to learn from is an important part of starting a company.
 We will work with you to find a business mentor and develop a team of both experienced science and business advisors, if needed.
 Many mentors and advisors are willing to volunteer for a few hours a month to help guide you as you launch your company.

 Raise Additional Funding

 Finding adequate funding for your startup company requires working multiple avenues such as:

 - Networking events, hosted by UI Ventures.